coin-au-carre/slacking/README.md

 Manage Slacking instance
 ------------------------

-There are several approaches to keep alive the *Slacking* session in your program so you can use it anytime, anywhere.
+Here are two approaches to keep alive the *Slacking* session in your program so you can use it anytime, anywhere.

 ####Use Meyers singleton